sbip-sg/tevm/README.md

 # tevm

-An EVM with instrumentation for debugging and analysis.
+An EVM with instrumentation for debugging and analysis using REVM.